-In heavy weather, the ratio knob may be in the middle or right setting if the boat has reduced canvas and under control... but if 'going like the clappers', you may need the power of the left setting.
+In heavy weather, the ratio knob may be in the middle or right setting if the boat has reduced sail area and is under control... but if 'going like the clappers', you may need the power of the middle setting.